-Table 3.1 Milocation of Sub-Tapers to Students Chinese Language Reading • Students at P.3 were randomly allocated one of four sub-papers and S.3 one of three sub-papers Writing • Students at P.3 were randomly allocated one of two sub-papers and S.3 one of three sub-papers Listening Each class was randomly allocated one of two sub-papers Speaking • Randomly selected P.3 students were allocated one of 12 sub-papers and S.3 students one of 16 sub-papers Chinese Audio-visual (CAV) • Randomly selected P.3 students were allocated one of two sub-papers and each class at S.3 was allocated one paper English Language Reading and Writing • P.3 and S.3 students were randomly allocated one of three sub-papers Listening • P.3 and S.3 students were randomly allocated one of three sub-papers Speaking • Randomly selected P.3 students were allocated one of 12 sub-papers and S.3 students one of 16 sub-papers Mathematics Students were randomly allocated one of four sub-papers
+Chinese Language Reading • Students at P.3 were randomly allocated one of four sub-papers and P.6 and S.3 one of three sub-papers Writing • Students at P.3 were randomly allocated one of two sub-papers, P.6 one of four sub-papers and S.3 one of three sub-papers Listening Each class was randomly allocated one of two sub-papers Speaking • Randomly selected P.3 and P.6 students were allocated one of 12 sub-papers and S.3 students one of 16 sub-papers Chinese Audio-visual (CAV) • Randomly selected P.3 and P.6 students were allocated one of two sub-papers and each class at S.3 was allocated one paper English Language Reading and Writing • P.3, P.6 and S.3 students were randomly allocated one of three sub-papers Listening • P.3, P.6 and S.3 students were randomly allocated one of three sub-papers Speaking • Randomly selected P.3 and P.6 students were allocated one of 12 sub-papers and S.3 students one of 16 sub-papers Mathematics Students were randomly allocated one of four sub-papers

-In order to enable the public and schools to have a better understanding and grasp of the whole idea of the P.3 Territory-wide System Assessment design under the Tryout Study, soon after completion of the P.3 assessment, the HKEAA uploaded the question papers of Chinese Language, English Language and Mathematics together with the proposed answers with information on item design (e.g. each item paired with its corresponding learning objective, BC and question intent) as well as the marking schemes to the HKEAA's Basic Competency Assessments website (www.bca.hkeaa.edu.hk).
+In order to enable the public and schools to have a better understanding and grasp of the whole idea of the P.3 2017 Research Study, soon after completion of the P.3 assessment, the HKEAA uploaded the question papers of Chinese Language, English Language and Mathematics together with the suggested answers with information on item design (e.g. each item paired with its corresponding learning objective, BC and question intent) as well as the marking schemes to the HKEAA's Basic Competency Assessments website (www.bca.hkeaa.edu.hk).

-Support Measures for Students with Special Educational Needs (SEN) and Non-Chinese Speaking (NCS) Students to take part in it.
-Therefore, the EDB and the HKEAA have provided various support measures to accommodate the needs of students with special educational needs (SEN) and non-Chinese speaking (NCS) students in attempting the Territory-wide System Assessment.
+Support Measures for Students with Special Educational Needs (SEN) and Non-Chinese Speaking (NCS) Students to accommodate the needs of students with special educational needs (SEN) and non-Chinese speaking (NCS) students in attempting the Territory-wide System Assessment.

-Given that the Territory-wide System Assessment is a low-stakes assessment which serves as an assessment tool for schools to enhance learning and teaching, we strongly encourage all students
+Given that the Territory-wide System Assessment is a low-stakes assessment which serves as an assessment tool for schools to enhance learning and teaching, we strongly encourage all students to take part in it.
+Therefore, the EDB and the HKEAA have provided various support measures